sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 ## The Balanced Mechanism

 We now describe our model of this problem in a theoretical way.
-Recall that our goal is to design a *fair* rule to get a
+Recall that our goal is to design a *fair* rule to get a redistricting map based on a selected group of commissioners, while being aware that some group of commissioners might collude together, trying to manipulate the outcome.

 ### Social-Choice Function